eina/100DaysofCode/log.md

 # 100 Days Of Code - Log

+### Day 5: Jan 20th, Friday

+**Today's Progress**: Daily CSS Images Day 3

+**Thoughts**: Today I learned more about stacking orders with z-index, especially when you use transform: rotate.
+Took a bit of my time but [this Stack Overflow answer](http://stackoverflow.com/questions/20851452/z-index-is-canceled-by-setting-transformrotate) was really helpful with understanding that.
+Just goes to show you that when you think you understand something completely, you probably missed something.

+**Link(s) to work**: [Day 3: Beaver](http://bit.ly/cssbeaver)

 ### Day 4: Jan 19th, Thursday

 **Today's Progress**: Daily CSS Images Day 2